garbb/Tune2AirSucks/README.md

 "bt.to.ipod.dock" is the code for the ipod to bluetooth interface.<br>
 "ipod.dock.sniffer" is just for sniffing the traffic between an ipod and a dock so I could figure out how it worked.

-Some code/knowledge borrowed/stolen from the following:<br>
+Some code/knowledge borrowed/stolen from the following:
-&nbsp;&nbsp;Arduino library for controlling ipods: https://github.com/finsprings/arduinaap<br>
+* Arduino library for controlling ipods: https://github.com/finsprings/arduinaap<br>
-&nbsp;&nbsp;BC127 Bluetooth chip arduino library from sparkfun: https://github.com/sparkfun/SparkFun_BC127_Bluetooth_Module_Arduino_Library/
+* BC127 Bluetooth chip arduino library from sparkfun: https://github.com/sparkfun/SparkFun_BC127_Bluetooth_Module_Arduino_Library/